pseudoincorrect/Wootch/Getting_started.md

 - An AWS Thing must have been created with the Admin CLI
 - The Certificates and Key of this thing must be available (gotten from the admin CLI)
-- The Thing name must be available (gotter from the admin CLI or AWS console)
+- The Thing name must be available (gotten from the admin CLI or AWS console)

 **At the moment, the certificate, key and ID are directly flashed into the device.**